MateuszKonatkowski/Hybrid-SeleniumEasy-Test-Automation-Framework/README.md

 `Regression`, `Smoke`, and other profiles: Each profile is associated with a specific type of test suite, like "Regression" or "Smoke."
 Within each profile, the maven-surefire-plugin is configured to execute tests based on a corresponding TestNG XML file.

+**In summary, the "pom.xml" file is the cornerstone of a Maven project.
+It manages project metadata, dependencies, properties, and build profiles.
+The project's dependencies are crucial libraries like Selenium, TestNG, and Extent Reports, while profiles allow for different test configurations.
+Overall, this file plays a pivotal role in automating Selenium tests effectively and consistently.**

  ## ✳️ Running Tests